 Bob Neill was born on 24th June 1952 and educated at Abbs Cross Grammar School, Hornchurch.
 He went on to study Law at the London School of Economics, which led to a successful career as a barrister specialising in criminal law.

-Bob was re-elected for a third term in May 2015 with a majority of 13,564, shortly afterwards being elected on a cross-party basis as Chairman of the Justice Select Committee.
+Bob was re-elected for a third term in May 2015, shortly after which he was elected on a cross-party basis as Chairman of Parliament’s Justice Select Committee.
 Following the General Election on 8 June 2017, he was returned by his colleagues to this important role.

 Postcode to constituency lookup provided by They Work For You.